shepmaster/rfcs/text/0000-gen-fn.md

 ## New keyword

 Starting in the 2024 edition, `gen` is a keyword that cannot be used for naming any items or bindings.
 This means during the migration to the 2024 edition, all variables, functions, modules, types, ... named `gen` must be renamed.

 ## Returning/finishing an iterator

-`gen` blocks' trailing expression must be of unit type or the block must diverge before reaching its end.
+`gen` block's trailing expression must be of the unit type or the block must diverge before reaching its end.

 ### Diverging iterators

-For example, an `gen` block that produces the sequence `0, 1, 0, 1, 0, 1, ...`, will never return `None`
+For example, a `gen` block that produces the infinite sequence `0, 1, 0, 1, 0, 1, ...`, will never return `None`
 from `next`, and only drop its captured data when the iterator is dropped.

 ```rust